What Happens If You Miss Your Florida Insurance CE Deadline?

 • Selling or presenting insurance products

-• Advising clients on coverage decisions
+• Advising clients or recommending coverage

-• Submitting new business
+• Submitting or binding new business

 • Receiving compensation tied to new sales